scalikejdbc/scalikejdbc.github.io/source/documentation/auto-session.html.md

 }
 ```

-When you use the above method in a transaction block, the code won't work as you expected.
+`AutoSession` becomes essential.
+In a transaction block, this method may not perform as expected because it uses a separate session and cannot access uncommitted data.
 The reason is that since `#findById(Long)` uses another session(=connection), it couldn't access uncommitted data.

 ```scala
 DB localTx { implicit session =>